Resistance & The Salvation of Softness

 I just noticed where the tightness was, and then chose to let it soften.
 I noticed my breath and chose to let it deepen.
 I noticed the parts of myself that were connected with the floor, and then I chose to let them take more support.
 What was left was a more relaxed body, and even more relaxed mind.

-So I started applying that to everything I did: while writing this blog I noticed tightness, I let go of the tightness and smiled — and the writing became instantly more enjoyable.
+So I started applying that to everything I did: while writing this blog post.
+I noticed tightness, I let go of the tightness and smiled — and the writing became instantly more enjoyable.
 Yay!

 Every moment became instantly better.